-Grant funding secured by the Mayor's Office will enable to the City of Oakland to expand staff capacity for a Cultural Spaces Director whose role is to work with 100 cultural and arts organizations to help prevent their displacement and assist in securing permanently sustainable sites and locations across Oakland, and educate the arts community on how to be more self-sustaining.
+- Grant funding secured by the Mayor's Office will enable to the City of Oakland to expand staff capacity for a Cultural Spaces Director, whose role is to work with 100 cultural and arts organizations to help prevent their displacement, assist in securing permanently sustainable sites and locations across Oakland, and educate the arts community on how to be more self-sustaining. - Additional funding is secured through the adopted budget for cultural arts grants to support the work of local artists and arts organizations, alongside funding to reestablish a City Arts & Culture Commission.